Unitech/pm2/README.md

 To reaload all logs, you can send `SIGUSR2` to pm2 process.

-You can also reload all logs via command line with :
+You can also reload all logs via the command line with:

 ```bash
 $ pm2 reloadLogs